The Complete Guide to Data Loss Prevention in Slack

 What is Data Loss Prevention (DLP)?

 Every business handles sensitive data on a regular basis.
-Data Loss Prevention (DLP) refers to the processes and policies that protect that data from unauthorized access or exfiltration.
+Data Loss Prevention (DLP) solutions refer to the processes and policies that protect that data from unauthorized access or exfiltration.
 Most organizations use a combination of DLP tools that protect and secure sensitive information, combined with regular training to ensure employees always follow best practices when handling data.

 Does Slack have DLP capabilities built-in?